mportesdev/mportesdev.github.io/_posts/2023-04-26-not-all-itertools-are-lazy.md

 comments: false
 ---

-Simple demonstration that [itertools.product] does not retrieve elements from the input iterables lazily, i.e. only when needed.
+Simple demonstration that [itertools.product] does not retrieve elements from the input iterables lazily, i.e. only when the next element is needed.
 Rather, the `product` object will read all values immediately upon its construction.

 This means that if iterators and/or generators are used as the input iterables, all their elements will be consumed right after the call to `product`.